Falak Sar

-Falak Sar (فلک سر; also known as Falak Sair) is the highest mountain peak in Ushu Valley of Swat, Pakistan at an elevation of 5957 m, it is considered the highest peak of the Swat district in the Hindu Kush mountains range, followed by Mankial Sar.
+Falak Sar (فلک سر) is a 5918 m high mountain peak located in the Hindu Kush Range at the junction of Swat Valley and Kandia Valley in Pakistan.
+It is the highest mountain peak in Swat Valley, followed by Mankial Sar.

 Ascent history

-This mountain was climbed for the first time by W.K.A Berry and C.H.
-Tyndale-Biscoe of New Zealand in 1957 from its North ridge.
+Falak Sar is located at the border of Swat Valley and Kandia Valley in Kohistan, Pakistan.
+This mountain was climbed for the first time by W.K.A Berry and Cecil Hugh Tyndale-Biscoe of New Zealand in 1957 from its north ridge.
 The second ascent was made by Dr. Wolf Gang Stephen who also climbed Distaghil Sar and Malika Parbat.
-Carlo Pinelli attempted another peak in the Hindu Raj, which is the only 6000 of this part of Hindu Kush.
-They named it Maingol Sar.